ciur/papermerge/docs/source/settings.rst

 context: ``main app``

-PostgreSQL database port.
+Database port.
 Port must be specified as integer number.
 No string quotes.

   Example:

     DBPORT = 5432

-Default value is 5432.
+Default value is 5432 for PostgreSQL and 3306 for MySQL.

 .. _dbpass: